DavidBK/shampoo/Node/Call-Of-Duty.md

     For example:
      - A request to `/soldiers?projection=name` should return the soldiers with only the name property.
      - A request to `/duties?projection=name,value` should return the duties with only the name and value properties.

+## Task 8 - Make it scalable (Advanced)

+1. What will happen if you add more soldiers and duties?
+Make your app work with 1,000,000 soldiers and duties in the DB.

+    You may use this concepts:

+    - indexing
+    - pagination
+    - cache

+2. What is the performance of your app?

+    Make a load test to your app.

 ## Next steps